openwns/documentation/usersGuide/modules/dll/glue/funTutorial/experiment2.rst

 for this behavior are collisions on the medium.
 In a case of a collision, the compound can not be received correctly.

-To solve the issue, we include a ALOHA functional unit.
+To solve the issue, we include the ALOHA functional unit.
 The ALOHA functional unit retransmits the compound in case of a collision after a delay that is chosen according to a given random distribution.